CalConnect/DEVGUIDE/_pages/Scheduling/FreeBusyAvailability.md

    *  Does not require the participants to reveal anything beyond acceptance or rejection
    *  Peer pressure often leads to a quick solution - participants can see what others are moving towards

-The end result of most of these services is an iTip request sent via iMip which now has a high acceptance rate.
+The end result of most of these services is an iTIP request sent via iMIP which now has a high acceptance rate.

 <h4 id="Aggregator">The Boeing/CalConnect FreeBusy aggregator</h4>